 Telehealth is a group of methods used to enhance public healthcare and education using a variety of telecommunications technologies.

-It’s a rapidly growing industry both here and in the US and fills an important gap in healthcare treatment, particularly in rural and remote areas where access to specialists and medical facilities is limited.
+It’s a rapidly growing industry both in Australia and the US and fills an important gap in healthcare treatment, particularly in rural and remote areas where access to specialists and medical facilities is limited.

 This guide looks at how telehealth works both here and abroad, the types of technologies employed, the advantages and drawbacks of long-distance healthcare and what the future holds for this burgeoning industry.

 Telehealth has been a reality in the US for some time now, although in the past, the methods used to deliver such healthcare services were confined to more primitive technologies such as radio, telephone and fax.
 But with the advent of the Internet, telehealth took a big step forward and the scope of what could be achieved increased dramatically.

 In the 1960s, the US government invested heavily in telehealth, recognising its potential to not only treat patients in remote areas, but to help improve the overall health of urban populations as well.

 Today we have apps for monitoring and sharing our vital signs, live video conferencing for face-to-face medical diagnosis, medical record storing and sharing in the cloud and a host of other new technologies, with more being developed every day.

 With a growing shortage of medical professionals and telehealth tools becoming cheaper all the time, the potential for this kind of healthcare becoming mainstream would seem to be inevitable.

 The US now has hundreds of private telehealth companies that provide 24/7 access to remote medical care, specialist diagnoses, and education and collaborative resources for medical professionals.

 Which specialists use telehealth?